Escape of mass and entropy for diagonal flows in real rank one situations: The height function

 \section{The height function}

-For each $\xi\in\Xi$, we introduce a height function which measures how far a point $x\in\homsp$ is ``in the cusp $\xi$''.
+For each $\xi\in\Xi$, we introduce a height function which measures how far a point $x\in\homsp$ is ``in the cusp represented by $\xi$''.
 More precisely, the $\xi$-height of $x$ is the maximal value $\alpha(a)$ for an $x$-representative $\xi nak$ in $G=\xi NAK$.
 The maximum over all $\xi$-heights gives the total height of $x\in\homsp$.
 For a coordinate-free definition of the height functions, we introduce a representation derived from the adjoint representation.
-This representation was already used in \cite{Dani}.
+This representation was also used in \cite{Dani}.